Low$_2$ computably enumerable sets have hyperhypersimple supersets: Atomless supersets

 \subsection{The setup}

 We will use the same general mechanism as above.
+We will have an infinite-branching tree of strategies, that will serve as a pinball machine on which we move balls around.
+When numbers are enumerated into~$H$, they will be removed from the machine; the complement $\outside{H}$ will consist of the balls that have permanent residence at some node on the tree.

 Toward enumerating the sets $Z(\rho)$, each ball $x$ on the machine at some stage~$s$ will have a \emph{label} $\rho\in 2^{<\w}$.
-For a node~$\alpha$ on the tree and $\rho\in 2^{<\w}$, we will let
+As with residence on the tree, the label of a ball $x\notin H$ will stabilise (indeed, the label can change only when~$x$ moves).
+If the final label of~$x$ is~$\rho$, then we will put~$x$ into $Z(\rho')$ for all $\rho'\preceq \rho$.